-Written By: Menachem Rephun, Communications Manager and Self Advocate
+Written by Menachem Rephun, Communications Manager and Advocate

-Art By: Chris Jarrin, Art Director and self Advocate, and Joanna McElnea, Community Manager and Self Advocate
+Art by Chris Jarrin, Art Director and Advocate, and Joanna McElnea, Community Manager and Advocate

 From voting rights, to abortion, gun control reform, and much more, the 2024 election will be momentous in shaping the future of American democracy.
 The upcoming election is also an opportunity for a renewed focus on supporting and upholding the basic civil rights of the approximately 42.5 million Americans with disabilities, including the 15-20% of the U.S. population estimated to be neurodivergent.
 Now more than ever, it’s crucial that voters with disabilities have both the voice and the visibility to create a full-fledged “disability policy agenda” to improve representation, accessibility, and inclusion.